 1. Don't wait until January 1st to start your resolutions and goals.

 By starting now, you are preparing yourself for success and getting a head start.
 You'll find out what you need to tweak and get better at before the new year, allowing yourself to make some final changes to your plan you've set up to be successful.

 I highly encourage checking out the 14-Day Lean Clean if you're trying to lose weight or get healthier.
 The book is filled with tons of useful information (over 200 pages worth!).

 2. Set up a plan to get you successful ahead of time.

 Be very specific and concise about what your goal is and how you are going to get there.
-I would even recommend getting a journal so you can organize all your tasks and steps to get to your goal as easily and efficient as possible.
+I would even recommend getting a journal so you can organize all your tasks and steps to get to your goal as easy and efficient as possible.

 3. Obtain the necessary tools ahead of time.

 If your goal is to start a new hobby (such as rock climbing), make sure you get the proper gear sooner than later.
 If your resolution is to stop procrastinating, download free to do apps such as Finish that will end your habit of completing things last minute.
 Download apps just as MyFitnessPal or CalorieCounter if you are trying to get healthier.
 My New Years resolution for 2016 is going to be to run twice a week.
 I plan on using the Nike app to keep me accountable.
 I'll be talking more thoroughly about this goal in an upcoming post.

 Related: Use Ibotta to get cash back on groceries (even fruits and veggies!).
 It's basically couponing, without the clipping and paper.
 Get $10 for signing up here.

 4. Find a partner that has the same New Years resolution as you.